tarwn/lessthandot-hugo/blogs/content/posts/2010-04-01-a-simple-parallel-foreach-implementation-5.md

 }
 ```

-The problem we ran into was the lambda expression grabbing whatever &#8220;current&#8221; was defined as **_at execution time_**, causing the same index to be written to twice (and others not at all) in many cases.
+The problem we ran into was the lambda expression grabbing whatever “current” was defined as **_at execution time_**, causing the same index to be written to twice (and others not at all) in many cases.
 This is what forced us to add the line

 <code class="codespan">var captured = current;</code>

 and use captured rather than current within the lambda.
-I&#8217;ve gotta say, I **really** like the all the code in that using block for the countdown.
+I've gotta say, I **really** like the all the code in that using block for the countdown.
 It may be because I set rather low expectations with my hackish early attempts to get this done, but I like things very simple and this definitely fits the bill.
-But, as beautiful / simple as the code may be, I still don&#8217;t want to write it multiple times if I can avoid it.
+But, as beautiful / simple as the code may be, I still don't want to write it multiple times if I can avoid it.
 So I took a look at the signature for Parallel.ForEach in .net 4 and threw together a version that would work with my system (running on mono 2.4.2.3, mostly equivalent to .net 3.5).
 Here that is:

 ```csharp
 public static void ForEach<T>(IEnumerable<T> enumerable, Action<T> action)